rodis/akanda/akanda/userapi/README.rst

 4. Copy portfoward.py userapi to quantum/extensions/
 5. Copy firewally.py userapi to quantum/extensions/
 6. Copy addressbook.py userapi to quantum/extensions/
+7. Modify the plugin to allow the extension.
+In this case, the OVS plugin:

+    vi quantum/plugins/openvswitch/ovs_quantum_plugin.py

+    Edit supported_extension_aliases to allow the extension.
+For example, dhportfoward for portfoward.py

+     supported_extension_aliases = ["provider", "os-quantum-router", "dhportfoward"]

-7. Run ./stack.sh again to generate the required DB migrations and start services
+8. Run ./stack.sh again to generate the required DB migrations and start services

 To manually start and stop Quantum Services under DevStack: